MCT oil is a semi-new product that has probably popped up on the shelves of your favorite health food stores and social media feeds.

-A great way to start your morning (other than drinking butter coffee) is to mix MCT to your morning smoothie or post-workout protein shake.
+A great way to start your morning (other than drinking butter coffee) is to mix MCT with your morning smoothie or post-workout protein shake.

-Simply mix a tablespoon of MCT oil (less or more, depending on your needs) to your favorite recipe!
+Simply mix a tablespoon of MCT oil (less or more, depending on your needs) into your favorite recipe!

 A different way to add MCT products into your diet is to include a teaspoon or a tablespoon to your matcha tea.
 These are quick and convenient ways to increase your total fat intake.